News & Events

 Access Bike Project Monthly Bike Ride

-Into Stroud from Brimscombe: Saturday 2nd September 2023.
-This ride to the market takes place every first Saturday of the month from The Long Table at Brimscombe Mill.
-Meet at 10am for a chat and a drink (thanks to The Bike Drop), before leaving at 10.30am to ride along the A419 into Stroud and finishing at The Electric Bike Shop Stroud at about 11am.
+This ride to Stroud market takes place every first Saturday of the month from The Long Table at Brimscombe Mill.
+Meet at 10am for a chat and a drink (thanks to The Bike Drop), before leaving at 10.30am to ride along the A419 arriving into Stroud at about 11am.
 This is a group ride, protecting young and less confident riders.
 The idea is to have fun and to push for better cycle infrastructure along this route and around the district!

 Newsletter Archive